fastlane/docs/docs/advanced/Fastfile.md

 This will also automatically import all the local actions from this repo.

 ## `import_from_gem`

-Import from another ruby gem, which you can use to create a single package with common `Fastfile`s and actions for all your projects.
+Import from another Ruby gem, which you can use to create a single package with common `Fastfile`s and actions for all your projects.

 ```ruby
 import_from_gem(gem_name: 'my_gem')